How does life insurance work?

 Does life insurance cover funeral costs?

 There are specific policies that are used to cover funeral expenses and these are sometimes referred to as 'Over 50's Life Insurance' cover.
-These types of policy will pay a fixed lump sum and are guaranteed to payout upon death and the money is usually used by the beneficiaries to pay for the cost of the funeral.
-The proceeds from other life insurance policies, such as term life cover or mortgage life insurance can be used however the named beneficiaries decide.
+These types of life insurance will pay a fixed lump sum and are guaranteed to pay out upon death and the money is usually used by the beneficiaries to pay for the cost of the funeral.
+The proceeds from other life insurance policies, such as term life cover or mortgage life insurance can be used however the named beneficiaries or executors of the deceased person's estate would decide this.
 A term life insurance policy would usually provide enough to pay off debts and leave enough to cover expenses such as funeral costs.
-A mortgage life insurance policy should ideally be used in the first instance to pay off the remaining balance of the mortgage, although this is not a legal requirement.
-Any remaining money can be used however the beneficiaries decide and that includes using the money to cover funeral costs.
+A mortgage life insurance policy should ideally be used for the purpose of paying off a mortgage, although this is not a legal requirement.
+Any remaining money can be used however the beneficiaries or executors of the estate decide and that includes using the money to cover funeral costs.

 One thing to bear in mind however is the time that it takes for a life insurance policy to pay out, as it can sometimes take many weeks to finalise the details and receive the payment from the insurer.
 One way to speed up the payment of a life insurance policy is to place the policy into trust, something that can be done by a specialist insurance broker* for free.
 We go into more detail about placing a life insurance policy into trust below.